natasha/natasha-spacy/README.md

 ## Package

 Update `meta.json` with description, authors, sources.
 On model name `core_news_md`:
-- `core` — provides all three: tagger, parser and ner;
+- `core` — provides all three components: tagger, parser and ner;
 - `news` — trained on Nerus that is large automatically annotated news corpus;
 - `md` — in SpaCy small models are 10-50MB in size, `md` - 50-200MB, `lg` - 200-600MB, out model is ~140MB.